Who Needs Sleep Anyway?

 Next, scientists looked for animals that didn’t need to catch up on sleep after being awake for a long time.
 They found a few animals like bees that seemed to not need extra sleep.
 Yet, the scientists decided the experiments done were flawed because only the length of sleep was tested, not the quality of sleep.
 This was problematic because many animals regulate sleep by sleeping deeper, not longer, so they ruled out the research as proof of animals that don’t need to make up sleep.

 Finally, scientists looked at whether not sleeping has serious consequences.
 In studies where people went without sleep, they found that people became half-awake, kind of like zombies walking around mindlessly.
-The scientists also found that people got so tired they fell asleep no matter what they were doing.
-Sometimes, people fall asleep while driving and that is really dangerous!
+The scientists also found that sleep-deprived people got so tired they fell asleep no matter what they were doing.
+Sometimes, people fell asleep while driving and that is really dangerous!
 Obviously, the scientists decided that not sleeping is bad for your health.